 - fire prevention programs and service delivery

-As this project progresses, we will continue to work with First Nations communities and relevant regional and national groups to realize our goals of developing community capacity for safer and healthy First Nations communities.
+As this project progresses, we will continue to work with Indigenous communities and relevant regional and national groups to realize our goals of developing community capacity for safer and healthy Indigenous communities.

 During October and November 2019, we will hold eight community engagement sessions to inform the organizational design.